Agha-Muqarib/Pairing-Heaps/README.md

 ## Advantages:

 Time complexity for different operations is less in pairing heaps as compared to other heaps like Fibonacci Heap or a simple Binary Heap atcetera.
-Moreover,it is a an efficient form of a Fibonacci Heap which makes it better from other heaps.
+Moreover,it is an efficient form of a Fibonacci Heap which makes it better from other heaps.

 ## Guide To Operations: